xamarin/xamarin-forms-samples/WebServices/OAuthNativeFlow/README.md

 ---
 name: OAuthNativeFlow
 description: This sample demonstrates how to use Xamarin.Auth to manage a native authentication flow in a Xamarin.Forms application.
-For more information about this sample see Authenticating Users with an Identity Provider.
 topic: sample
 languages:
 - csharp